PrinceVerma04/Road-sign-detection/README.md

 ## Dataset
 Dataset Link:-https://www.kaggle.com/datasets/andrewmvd/road-sign-detection

-The dataset contains 877 road sign images with corresponding XML annotations in PASCAL VOC format.
+The dataset contains 877 images of 4 distinct classes for the objective of road sign detection road sign images with corresponding XML annotations in PASCAL VOC format.
 The dataset structure includes:
 - `images/` directory with PNG images
-- `annotations/` directory with XML annotation files
+- `annotations/` directory with XML annotation file Bounding box annotations are provided in the PASCAL VOC format.

+The classes are:

+Trafic Light

+Stop

+Speedlimit

+Crosswalk.

 ## Prerequisites